writethedocs/www/docs/conf/australia/2021/tickets.rst

 * Live streaming of all talks
 * Q&A with speakers after each talk (may not be available for all speakers)
 * Access to the conference chat with all other attendees, speakers and sponsors
-* Access to the writing day
-* The virtual job fair

 Refund Policy
 -------------